voucherifyio/segmentio-initial-sync/README.md

 To start the application:

 1. Run `npm install` to install all the dependencies.
 2. Create the `.env` file that will contain keys needed to receive the data.
+You can also use the attached file named: `.env-example` and rename it to `.env`.

 It should look like this: